-Analytics is one of the most important aspect of a blog and contributes a major role towards its success.
-For enhancing your SEO knowledge, keeping an eye on your analytics is must.
+Analytics is one of the most important aspects of a blog and contributes a major role in its success.
+For enhancing your SEO knowledge, keeping an eye on your analytics is a must.

-I recommend using any analytics software or service right from the fist day.
-As a WordPress user, i prefer to use a plugin for that.
+I recommend using any analytics software or service right from the first day.
+As a WordPress user, I prefer to use a plugin for that.

 The beginners who are new to analytics, let me give you a brief introduction –

-“Analytics are (from the website perspective) those valuable data which is generated for website owners to help them understand their audience”
+“Analytics is (from the website perspective) that valuable data which is generated for website owners to help them understand their audience.”

-The reports are far more comprehensive than you can think as a beginner.
+The reports are far more comprehensive than you can think like a beginner.
 Some analytics also include heat maps and flows.

 In WordPress, You have two free options to choose from, Jetpack & Google Analytics.

-However, there is major difference between both of them.
+However, there is a major difference between both of them.

-The way they work is completely different, so is the the way they execute the data.
+The way they work is completely different, so is the way they execute the data.

 Let’s talk about,

-You can check statistics data collected for up-to a year with jetpack.
-However, you cannot see the real time data with it.
-It refreshes very 30 minutes.
+You can check statistics data collected for up to a year with the jetpack.
+However, you cannot see the real-time data with it.
+It refreshes every 30 minutes.

-This is a pure beginner friendly approach to analytics.
-More details on this is coming up right after we discuss a little about analytics from google.
+This is a pure beginner-friendly approach to analytics.
+More details on this are coming up right after we discuss a little about analytics from Google.

-Google analytics is a google hosted analytics software which is available to anyone having a Gmail account.
+Google Analytics is a google hosted analytics software that is available to anyone having a Gmail account.

 For using this one, you need to install a plugin that seamlessly integrates with it.
-The tracking is done by inserting the dedicated code provide by google to you.
-We often prefer to use GAFWD or MonsterInsights.
+The tracking is done by inserting the dedicated code provided by Google to you.
+We often prefer to use GADWP or MonsterInsights.

 That being said, here’s what you should be thinking is,